 Notice Anything Odd About the S/4HANA Cloud Customers?

-This is one reason why so many of S/4HANA Cloud customers are small and why there are so few of them.
-Nearly every S/4HANA Cloud customer can either be traced to an SAP consulting partner or an insubstantial entity that implemented the application to raise its marketing profile in some way.
-(The overall exaggerated nature of S/4HANA implementations (on premises + cloud) was covered in our research, A Study into S/4HANA Implementations.)
+This is one reason why so many S/4HANA Cloud customers are small and why there are so few of them.
+Nearly every S/4HANA Cloud customer can either be traced to an SAP consulting partner or an insubstantial entity that implemented the application to raise its marketing profile somehow.
+(The overall exaggerated nature of S/4HANA implementations (on-premises + Cloud) was covered in our research, A Study into S/4HANA Implementations.)

-What SAP is calling innovation with S/4HANA Cloud is really just a euphemism for development.
-This development is so extensive because the application was announced far too early (to impress Wall Street) and it’s still going through its primary development phase.
+What SAP calls innovation with S/4HANA Cloud is just a euphemism for development.
+This development is so extensive because the application was announced far too early (to impress Wall Street), and it’s still going through its primary development phase.

-Buying a Ticket on the S/4HANA Cloud Rollercoaster
+Are Companies Aware They Are Buying a Ticket on the S/4HANA Cloud Rollercoaster?

-- SAP proposes a lot of changes to S/4HANA Cloud on a quarterly basis.
+- SAP proposes a lot of changes to S/4HANA Cloud every quarter.

 - SAP proposes that there are over hundreds of S/4HANA Cloud customers.